pivotal/skenario/docs/concepts.md

 leave.

 A Stock with both `Add()` and `Remove()` is a Through Stock.
+There are two implementations of the generic through stock.
+One based on an array providing O(1) list operations (e.g. for round-robin load balancing on Replicas) and one based on a map provide O(n) list operations, but O(1) Add and Remove (e.g. for Request entities).

 ### Movements

 Movements are the main substitute for "events" in the DES meaning of the term.
 The core simulation loop iterates over Movements that have been Scheduled.

-Each Movement has four key values: Kind, OccursAt, From and To.
+Each Movement has four key values: Kind, OccursAt, From and To, and one optional value: WhatToMove.
 The Kind is useful to group together Movements with different particulars.
 OccursAt is the point in simulation time at which the Movement is intended to occur.
 The "From" and "To" fields point to particular Stocks that the Environment will Remove() from and Add() to.

-Not included in Movement is a reference to a particular Entity.
-Instead, as noted above, the responsibility for selecting which Entity to move rests with the Source Stock.
+WhatToMove is a reference to a particular Entity.
+If we are intended to highlight which Entity we move (e.g. when we remove a specific Replica as a part of updating Replicas to stick to vertical scaling recommendations), we use "WhatToMove" field to point to a particular Entity.
+We can omit this field and the responsibility for selecting which Entity to move rests with the Source Stock.

 #### Relationship to the Discrete Event Simulation concept of Events